Blankeos/mc-fisher/README.md

 ### Get Started

+1. Make sure you have MINECRAFT opened already!
 1. Open the application
-2. Put the application aside, put your window's focus on Minecraft.
+1. Put the application aside, put your window's focus on Minecraft.
-3. Align the greenbox on the **Fishing Bob**
+1. Align the greenbox on the **Fishing Bob**
-4. Press **[Left Ctrl]** to get started, tracking will then start.
+1. Press **[Left Ctrl]** to get started, tracking will then start.

 ### How to Quit